gut0oliveira/gut0oliveira/README.md

 ## 🚀Projects

-The projects on my GitHub profile are divided into the following repositories: Data Analysis - Insights, Machine Learning (ML), Data Engineering and Data Science.
+The projects on my GitHub profile are divided into the following repositories: Data Analysis - Insights, Data Engineering, Machine Learning (ML) and Data Science.

 To view each one, access the repository by clicking on its name: